esudh/esudh.github.io/_pages/workshopsandlectures.md

 ---

 ## Workshops
 You will find below a first list of workshops, with the program and the instructors.
 More workshops will be presented in the following weeks, not only in English.
+Most of the workshops are planned to last the two weeks of the ESU (this year from 21 July to 2 August), some workshops will last one week (the dates will be specified in the workshop description).

 ### AI and Image Analysis (Lauren Tilton, University of Richmond, USA)
-The workshop will last one week, from July 28 to August 1.
+The workshop will last one week, from July 28 to August 1 (week 2).
 More description to come soon.

 ### Digital Archives: Reading and Manipulating Large-Scale Catalogues, Curating and Creating Small-Scale Archives (Yael Netzer, Hebrew University, Israel)